 As mentioned above, begin the night before by adding 1 cup of flour and 1 cup of water to your 2 cups of sourdough starter in a bowl.
 Cover with an airtight lid or plastic wrap.
-Allow to sit overnight at room temperature.
+Allow it to sit overnight at room temperature.
 In the morning take 1 cup of starter and return it to your jar.
 You’ll have 2 cups left for your pancakes.

-To the 2 cups of starter add your eggs, and vanilla.
+To the 2 cups of starter add your eggs and vanilla.
 Mix well with a wooden spoon.
 Stir in flour and baking soda.
 Your batter should be the consistency of cake batter.
-Fold in blue berries.
+Fold in blueberries.

 Preheat a frying pan or griddle over medium heat.
 Grease pan with 1 tbsp. of coconut oil.
-Drop batter by spoonfuls into hot oil.
+Drop batter by spoonfuls into the hot oil.
 Fry on one side until bubbles form on the uncooked side of the pancake.
 Flip pancake and cook the other side.
 Continue cooking until the pancake is golden brown on both sides.
 Reserve the cooked pancakes in a warm oven until ready to serve.

 Continue cooking your blueberry pancakes until you run out of batter.
 Replenish the oil in the frying pan as often as necessary.

 Serve with fresh or frozen blueberries, butter, and maple syrup for sourdough blueberry pancakes that are hearty and tasty.
 These are blueberry pancakes they’ll ask for again.

 The secret to perfect pancakes is to preheat the pan with the oil before you begin.
 The pan should be evenly hot and water drops sprinkled on the surface should sizzle and evaporate immediately on contact.